GDAMining/core/README.md

 ## SPARQL Endpoint

-The KB can be accessed via a SPARQL end-point, available at: http://w3id.org/corekb/sparql. <br />
+The KB can be accessed via a SPARQL endpoint, available at: http://w3id.org/corekb/sparql. <br />
-The ```./sparql/example-queries.txt``` file lists example queries that can be used on the KB to compute statistics, explore data, and discover trends.
-Queries can be copy-pasted into the SPARQL end-point and then executed.
+The ```./sparql/example-queries.txt``` file lists example queries that can be used on the KB to explore data and discover trends.
+Queries can be copy-pasted into the SPARQL endpoint and then executed.

 ## COREKB